 - KERS: Kinetic Energy Recovery System

-Ford has a history of iconic acronyms, most of them are reserved exclusively for high-performance machines like the Mustang and the GT supercar.
-But even the lowly Focus and Taurus benefit with monikers like RS, SVT, and others.
+Ford has a history of iconic acronyms and initialisms, most of them are reserved exclusively for high-performance machines like the Mustang and the GT supercar.
+But even the lowly Focus, Taurus, and Edge benefit with monikers like RS, SVT, ST, and others.

 - SHO: Super High Output